Toggle: English / Spanish

 Some people have no symptoms.
 Others may have mild redness, itching and irritation.

-In severe cases, they are multiple blisters, called
+In many cases, they are many blisters, called

 .
 Blisters are usually located on the arms, legs, or middle of the body.
-About one-third of persons with bullous pemphigoid also develop blisters in the mouth.
 The blisters may break open and form or open sores.
+Some people also develop blisters in the mouth.

 Other symptoms may include: